Steel Cut Oatmeal vs Oatmeal: Is Rolled Oats Better?

 |Zinc||3.64 mg||3.60 mg|

-Steel cut oatmeal and oatmeal contain the same types of nutrients.
+Both oats contain the same types of nutrients.
 At first it’s difficult to determine which one provides a higher percentage than the other.
-This causes many people to ask, why are steel cut oats healthier than regular oatmeal?
+This causes many people to wonder which is healthier.

-Steel cut oats are healthier than regular oatmeal due to its lower glycemic index.
-Steel cut oats are digested and absorbed more slowly than regular oatmeal.
+Steel-cut oats are healthier than rolled oats due to its lower glycemic index.
+Steel cut oats are digested and absorbed more slowly.
 For this reason there is a slower rise in blood sugar and less sugar spikes.
-The percentage of nutrients in steel cut oats and regular oats are similar.
+The percentage of nutrients in both oats are similar.

 Regular oatmeal is healthy also and should not be discounted.
-Both oatmeals are highly nutritious and excellent sources of fiber, protein and minerals.
-The oatmeal chosen may come down to taste, preparation time or preference.
+Both are highly nutritious and excellent sources of fiber, protein and minerals.
+The variety chosen may come down to taste, preparation time or preference.

 Keep reading down further in the article for more information about the glycemic index.

-Find out the nutrient difference between instant and regular oatmeal in my article, Instant Oatmeal vs Oatmeal: What’s The Difference?
+Find out the nutrient difference between instant and regular in my article.

-Steel Cut Oatmeal vs Oatmeal: Taste and Texture
+Cut Oats vs Rolled Oats: Taste and Texture

 Many times people choose one food over the other because of its taste or according to their mood.

-Since there are some similarities between the two, like both being oats, many people wonder and ask, does steel cut oatmeal taste like oatmeal?
+Since there are some similarities between the two oats, like both being oats, many people wonder if they taste the same.

-Steel cut oatmeal tastes nuttier than regular oatmeal.
+Steel-cut oats tastes nuttier than rolled oats.
 The bigger difference between the two is the texture.
 Oatmeal is creamier than the chewier, more coarse steel cut.

-Steel cut oats taste different than regular oatmeal due to its thicker and less processed oats.
-Regular oats are steamed and rolled which flattens them more than the less processed steel cut oats.
+Steel cut oats taste different due to its thicker and less processed oats.
+Rolled oats are steamed and rolled which flattens them more.

-- 72% said they preferred the taste of regular oatmeal.
+- 72% said they preferred the taste of regular rolled oats.

-- 23% said they preferred the taste of steel cut oatmeal.
+- 23% said they preferred the taste of steel-cut oats.